All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Don't apologize and reassure him - that instills fear and uncertainty.

-Just leave - and when you return do so matter-of-fact without emotion.
+Just leave - and when you return do so in a matter-of-fact way without emotion.

 This shows him beyond words that he'll live and is safe.

 The pack will return!
-The Yorkshire Terrier is still a dog, although no longer a predator or farm hunter.
+Your cute puppy is still a dog, although no longer a predator or farm hunter.

 Always remember he is a dog, not a "furbaby" or human - he acts and thinks and communicates as a dog.

-When you understand this completely your Yorkshire Terrier will be happier and less likely to have to assume the leader role.
+When you understand this completely your beloved dog will be happier and less likely to have to assume the leader role.

 He doesn't think like a human and doesn't understand our emotions.